Suyogyart/SAD-2021/LAB1/Lab1/README.md

 * `@Transient` says that we don't need a separate column in database because it is an derived attribute, i.e. it can be calculated from the values already stored in the database.

+* The receiving parameters in the `setters` of any properties should be same with the value sent in `name` attribute in the HTML form.

 _**Note:** We need to make sure that all the variable names declared inside the entity should have lowercased names.
 In my case, camelCase didn't work too._

 ### Static SQL Queries for initial configuration